2023-IDATA2304-G14/Semester-Project/protocol.md

 a robust and flexible communication framework within the greenhouse system.

 ### Error messages

-TODO - describe the possible error messages that nodes can send in your system.

 In a system with nodes like a greenhouse control system, various components can encounter issues that need to be reported back to the user or system administrator.
 Here are som potential error messages that nodes might send,